peeveen/beatprompter/README.md

 download in the "Demo Songs" section below.
 BeatPrompter can also drive external MIDI devices, outputting custom MIDI messages at specific moments during a song.

-TODO: Test MIDI and BlueTooth thoroughly since refactor
-TODO: Test more files with wrong syntax